RENOLEVES/sumo-traffic-py/README.md

 * createTLS.bat : Adds traffic lights and their programs to a SUMO network file.
 * downsizeMap.bat : Creates a SUMO network file from an OSM file and a boundry.
 * [osmconvert.exe](https://wiki.openstreetmap.org/wiki/Osmconvert) : Thrid party application that modifies osm files.
-* [runWithTraci.py](../../wiki/RunWithTraci.py) : Runs a SUMO simulation with the traCI program running in the program.
-This allows parallel integration of custom rerouting.
 * speedTestMontreal.bat : Tests the performance of a SUMO simulation with specific arguments.

 <label><h2> Example Simulations </h2></label>